 The way NSAIDs work is by obstructing enzymes called COX-1 and COX-2.
 These enzymes produce compounds created by our cells called prostaglandins.
 COX-1 protects the digestive system lining and promotes blood clotting while COX-2 works to control inflammation.
 When there is a blockage of any of these enzymes, negative side effects will most likely follow.
 Some serious side effects of NSAIDs include liver failure, high blood pressure, stomach ulcer, and kidney damage just to name a few.

-Instead of taking NSAIDs, CBD can be used to reduce the severity or find relief from body pain and inflammation.
+Instead of taking NSAIDs, CBD can be used to reduce the severity or find relief from body discomfort and inflammation.

 The cannabinoids in the hemp plant have anti-inflammatory properties that perform different actions, including the obstruction of pro-inflammatory compounds that the body produced due to injury or disease.
 As CBD interacts with your body's ESC (Endocannabinoid System) and regulates the body’s general state of balance, it blocks the COX-2 enzyme more effectively than NSAIDs and regulates pain and immune response.